Muskingum Master of Occupational Therapy Bridge Program

 - Taught by experienced and supportive faculty

-- Participate in exceptional fieldwork experiences at our region’s most respected institutions
+- Participate in exceptional fieldwork experiences at respected institutions nationwide

 - Access to personal advising, academic resources and mentoring assists students in becoming independent and successful learners